 Mike Stotler, Thomas Built Buses’ service training manager, said with conviction: “Training is the key.”
 And Stotler, who is recognized in the industry as a leader in the service training area, knows what he’s talking about.
 He’s responsible for Thomas Built’s Train the Trainer program, the Thomas Built Institute and on-site training at dealerships.

 Thomas offers a robust array of resources, including on-line info and wiring diagrams, but the star in its service training lineup is the Thomas Built Institute.
 Launched in 2009, the program was designed to bring fleet managers and technicians up to speed on the latest in bus best practices.
-Participants get hands-on training and firsthand experience in less than a week on subjects such as product updates, EPA emissions technologies, electrical systems, web tools, etc.
+Participants will get hands-on training and up to 28 credit hours in less than a week on subjects such as product updates, EPA emissions technologies, electrical systems, web tools, etc.